 Checking NZXT Device Connections

-If the NZXT device still does not detect while connected to the motherboard then there may be an issue with the USB cable.
-If the device has a detachable USB cable, such as with the Kraken X2, X3, and Z series coolers then you can use a standard Mini USB or Micro USB cable (see the list below) to connect the device to an open USB Type-A port on the motherboard or with an external PC such as a laptop.
+If your NZXT device does not detect while connected directly to the motherboard's Internal USB 2.0 header(s), this could mean that there is an issue with either the USB cable or the device.
+If your NZXT device has a detachable USB cable (see list below), try connecting the device to an open external USB port on your motherboard's rear I/O or through an external PC such as a laptop.

-If the device does not detect using an alternative cable or if the device does not have a removable USB cable (i.e. RGB & Fan Controller, Kraken X61, etc.), then this may indicate that the device itself may be defective and need to be replaced.
+If your device does not detect using an alternative cable, or if the cable is not removable, this may indicate that the device itself is defective and needs to be replaced.

 Kraken X Chipset Drivers